Here Comes Trouble

 “When do you think he will accept that he lost her?”
 Maxwell asked Greg.

-Margret knelt down next to the small child not that she was much taller, she listened through choked back tears and a hand that was constantly hiding her face.
-She gave her a big hug and told her to wait right there while she would get the others attention.
-Margret simply walked into the middle of the scream contest of the other leaders and tugged on Greg’s shirt until her gave her attention, she then said calmly,
+Margret knelt down next to the small child.
+Not that she was much taller; she listened through choked-back tears and a hand that was constantly hiding her face.
+She gave her a big hug and told her to wait right there while she got the other’s attention.
+Margret simply walked into the middle of the scream contest of the other leaders and tugged on Greg’s shirt until she gave her attention; she then said calmly,

 “Penrose knows where Mary went.”

 All shouting stopped; those standing around the outside could not hear Margret but were informed when Greg shouted, it allowed in disbelief.

 “If this Penrose knows how Mary got out, why has she waited so long?”

 “Because Penrose is six, she was afraid that she would be blamed.”

 The leaders all turned to look at the terrified little girl shaking, squeezing a teddy bear with eyes redder than the sun.
 She went on to explain what had happened that night, how the noise left, and then came back into her little shack.

 Everyone walked over to the little shack pulling beds from it.
 They padded down the ground, looking for any sign of a hole; it did not take long before they deemed the two instances to be a mere correlation.
 Although they were unable to find the cause of the disappearance, the distraction was enough to calm everyone down, and they started to talk once again instead of mindless shouting.